xerolinux/xero-catppuccin-git/README.md

 ### Reminder

 Please follow the script instructions and answer some prompts with `y` when asked, if any, and select the right option for others.
 You might see a few errors pop up here n there, ignore them and let it do its thing.
 Once script is done your are urged to save any work you are doing and reboot for rice to be loaded and applied.
 Keep in mind that it will backup some app settings & all system ones before applying and overriding them with new ones, you will be able to restore what you need from the backup, so please do not report that.
 You have been warned.
 In case of any issues please find us on our [Discord Server](https://discord.gg/Xg6T78ahtK).
 Best of luck !

+### Applying Theme/Rice Updates

+When you initially apply the rice, you will be getting latest theme/rice code in straight from source, but in case there are updates to the underlying themes or rice itself, as I keep applying various optimizations, and want to apply them, well, that will be difficult without having to re-apply the rice, which will replace any and/or all your own modifications should you have applied any.
+Unfortunately it is what it is.
+Only do it if and when you feel confident enough and know how to restore your settings from backup afterwards.
+Sorry about that.
+I hope that covers that lol ;)

 ## Script will do the following steps :